rongliangzi/CrowdCountingBaseline/README.md

 ## Augmentation

+When calculating PSNR and SSIM, different resolutions lead to different result.
+For original size density maps, the value of each pixel is quite small so that PSNR and SSIM is bigger than 1/8 size.

+$Loss = L_{MSE}+100*downsample*L_{C}$

 | Strategy     |      MAE |     RMSE |      PSNR |       SSIM | PSNR(1/8) | SSIM(1/8) |       Time/epoch |
 | ------------ | -------: | -------: | --------: | ---------: | --------: | --------: | ---------------: |
 | 0.3$\times$  | **62.9** |     99.7 | **58.61** | **0.9869** | **22.51** |      0.62 | **0.33$\times$** |